 Veterans Count, the philanthropic arm of Easterseals Military & Veterans Services, provides critical and timely financial assistance and services when no other resource is available to service members, veterans and their families, to ensure their dignity, health and overall well-being.

 It Began with this Question: “How Can We Help Service Members and Their Families?”

-As Easterseals Military & Veterans Services began to execute its mission, it became clear that more community assistance and fundraising was needed to provide adequate aid.
-Federal, local and national grants provided for the training and services of Care Coordinators.
-Yet, the need for additional funding for basic necessities such as food, clothing, housing, etc. was apparent.
+As MVS began to execute its mission, it became clear that more community assistance/fundraising was needed to provide adequate support.
+Federal and state grants provided for the training and services of Care Coordinators.
+Yet the need for additional funding for basic necessities such as food, clothing, housing, etc. was apparent.
 A task force comprised of business leaders was developed and Veterans Count was formed.

 Veterans Count and Easterseals have received the highest praise and support from our national and local elected officials and are viewed as a comprehensive and successful model to emulate throughout the country.
 As the landscape of our military and post deployment culture continues to shift, so too will Veterans Count and MVS, in order to continue providing the resources and services needed to provide a hand up to those in need.